 While some legal pages that limit your liability online are recommended, others are required by law to be compliant with the FTC.

 If you sell anything to US consumers online, or collect sensitive data, like social security numbers or credit card information the FTC guidelines become more complicated.
 Additionally, there are FTC regulations for affiliates and sponsor ads displayed on your website.
-Even more rules apply to online marketing, and the list goes on.
+There are even more rules if you have online marketing.

 Online entrepreneurs and small businesses are typically not familiar with what it takes to be FTC compliant.
 And frankly most people don’t have the time to read through the FTC’s lengthy online documents filled with legal jargon.
 From there, creating and implementing the necessary legal pages on your site can be a tedious process.